 For IRAs, the current catch-up contribution is $1,000 for ages 50 and over.
 In 2024, this will be adjusted and indexed for inflation.

 Effective as of 2024, 529 education savings plans will be enhanced to allow up to $35,000 to be rolled over to a beneficiary’s Roth IRA.
 These rollovers are subject to Roth IRA annual contribution limits.
 Note: 529 plan must have been in effect for 15 years.

 Additionally, and of note, the 401(k) contribution limit for 2023 has been increased to $22,500 ($7,500 catch-up for age 50 and over), and the IRA contribution limit has been increased to $6,500 (with $1,000 catch-up).

-For more information on how the SECURE Act 2.0 changes affect you.
+For more information on how the SECURE Act 2.0 changes affect you, connect with our team.

 Tax information, if any, contained in this communication was not intended or written to be used by any person for the purpose of avoiding penalties, nor should such information be construed as an opinion upon which any person may rely.
 The intended recipients of this communication and any attachments are not subject to any limitation on the disclosure of the tax treatment or tax structure of any transaction or matter that is the subject of this communication and any attachments.
 Baker Tilly US, LLP, trading as Baker Tilly, is a member of the global network of Baker Tilly International Ltd., the members of which are separate and independent legal entities. © 2023 Baker Tilly US, LLP